quaderno/quaderno-templates/README.md

 * Afterwards, we encourage you to follow our [Getting Started] (https://github.com/recrea/quaderno-templates/wiki/Getting-started) tutorial to learn how to build a template from scratch.

-* Finally, ou should check the [Quaderno-Templates reference] (https://github.com/recrea/quaderno-templates/wiki/Reference) as you will need to use it in order to show document-specific data.
+* Finally, you should check the [Quaderno-Templates reference] (https://github.com/recrea/quaderno-templates/wiki/Reference) as you will need to use it in order to show document-specific data.

 And that is pretty much all!
 You may now start creating your own documents in Quaderno!